Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 2. Medications:

-• non-steroidal anti-inflammatory drugs for pain relief;
+• non-steroidal anti-inflammatory drugs to reduce pain;

 • dehydrating action (removing water from the body), namely diuretics to relieve swelling;